Review in Pictures: Delta SkyClub Seattle

 Delta SkyClub Seattle Catering

 The catering was limited as far as a flagship business class lounge is concerned.
-In the hot area, there were two choices between pasta and a soup and then there was another cold buffet area
+In the hot food station, there were two choices between pasta and a soup and then there was another cold buffet area.

 I tried some pasta from the hot canteen area and it was just passable.
 Sadly forgot to take pictures!